 CausesThe majority of sore throats are caused by viruses, most commonly a cold or flu virus.
 A viral sore throat will usually get better by itself, and has a low likelihood of complications.

 A sore throat caused by bacteria, however, has a higher chance of complication and requires more attention.
-A sore throat in children that is accompanied by headache, high fever, stomach-ache, vomiting and/or severe tiredness, with or without a red rash, indicates the need for a visit to a family GP.
+A sore throat in children that is accompanied by headache, high fever, stomach-ache, vomiting or severe tiredness, with or without a red rash, indicates the need for a visit to a family GP.

 Although many types of bacteria can cause throat infections, Streptococcus, or strep, is the most common cause of bacterial sore throat.

 Close-quarter living conditions, such as a family home, and school and university hostels, provide an ideal environment for the transmission of strep throat from one person to another.
-There is an approximate 40% risk of getting strep throat from an infected family member.

 Children between the ages of 5 and 15 years have the highest incidence of strep throat.